Welcome to the BHS Parents Group!

 Ingrid Gauthier, BHS Parents Group President

-Click here for a list of the opportunities available for jobs, Internships, Leadership, and Volunteer positions.
+Click here for a list of the opportunities available for jobs, Internships, leadership, and volunteer positions.